On the number of independent solutions of algebraic differential equations: Introduction

-The proofs of \cite{kumbhakar2025strongly} are powered by a strong classification result for $k$-irreducible subfields of a strongly normal extension.
-The results are closely related to recent work of Jaoui and Moosa \cite{jaoui2025abelian}.
-In Section \ref{abredJM}, we explain this connection, showing how the main results \cite{jaoui2025abelian} (restricted to the context of differential fields) follow from results around Theorem 1.1 and 1.2 of \cite{kumbhakar2025strongly}, and vice versa.
-In certain ways the results of \cite{kumbhakar2025strongly} are stronger, while in other ways the results of \cite{jaoui2025abelian} are stronger, so the connection strengthens the results of both works.
+The results of Kumbhakar and Srinivasan in \cite{kumbhakar2025strongly} are powered by a strong classification result for $k$-irreducible subfields of a strongly normal extension.
+Some of these results are well-known to model-theorists; in fact, after the appropriate translation, they can be viewed as an instance of recent work of Jaoui and Moosa \cite{jaoui2025abelian}.
+In Section \ref{abredJM}, we explain this connection, showing how results in \cite{jaoui2025abelian} (restricted to the context of differential fields) yield results of \cite{kumbhakar2025strongly}.
+We do, however, note that the proofs in \cite{kumbhakar2025strongly} involve interesting and different techniques than the ones in \cite{jaoui2025abelian}.